 Periodically, Apple releases updates to iOS and bundled first-party apps.
 As updates may have been released since your device was packaged at the factory, it is a good idea to check for updates once initial setup is complete.

 To do this, go to Settings > General > Software Update.
-If an update is available, double-tap the “Download and install" button.
-Note: you’ll need to restart your device to complete installation of iOS updates.
+If an update is available, double-tap the, “Download and install,” button; note that you’ll need to restart your device to complete installation of iOS updates.

 Locking device orientation

 While using your device, you may notice that VoiceOver announces changes from portrait to landscape orientation, which can relocate interface elements and thus be incredibly frustrating.

 Portrait orientation is when the charging port is pointing toward you; landscape orientation is when the device is turned to the side, and is most useful when extra screen real-estate is needed.
 However, if like me, you always use your device in portrait orientation, you can prevent it from being changed, regardless of the physical position of the device.